 Did you know that...
 It is believed that the Swiss enchiladas came from a restaurant in Mexico City, where a Swiss man often went to eat enchiladas, but he couldn't stand the spiciness, so to lower the spiciness, they added grilled cheese.

 And the list goes on: enchiladas potosinas, norteñas, placeras, michoacanas, de nata, del suelo and many more.
 All are made with ingredients from the countryside, produced and cared for by the hands of food heroes, experts who place the food on every Mexican table.
 The dish, born in the heart of the country, was soon adopted by different entities, where it acquired unique qualities.

 Querétaro's cuisine is very similar to that of the Bajio and its enchiladas are a sample of this.
-They remind of potosinas, accompanied by potatoes and fried carrots.
-Returning a little to the Huasteca, Hidalgo is another state that is characterized by its rich regional dishes, from here arise the Huastecan enchiladas, which are red, dry chile, accompanied by fresh grain cheese, jerky, and beans.
+They remind me of potosinas, accompanied by potatoes and fried carrots.
+Returning a little to the Huasteca, Hidalgo is another state that is characterized by its rich regional dishes, from here arise the red Huastecan enchiladas, dry chile, accompanied by fresh grain cheese, jerky, and beans.

 The enchiladas are not only known in the states of the Bajio, they have spread throughout the country and in kitchens that have the flavor of the sea.
-Those of Alvarado in the state of Veracruz are made of shrimp, octopus or crab and are seasoned with epazote, garlic, pepper and onion; also the combination of stewed seafood with pasilla chile, chile ancho and chipotle wrapped in a tortilla, offers to the palate a different flavor from the traditional ones.
-Quintana Roo is another fishing area that uses its natural resources to prepare its enchiladas, prepared with ancho and pasilla peppers, almonds and peanuts.
+Those of Alvarado in the state of Veracruz is made of shrimp, octopus, or crab and are seasoned with epazote, garlic, pepper, and onion; also the combination of stewed seafood with pasilla chile, chile ancho, and chipotle wrapped in a tortilla, offers to the palate a different flavor from the traditional ones.
+Quintana Roo is another fishing area that uses its natural resources to prepare its enchiladas, prepared with ancho and pasilla peppers, almonds, and peanuts.

 Nutritional information on enchiladas